kbelkna/Project3/lifestyle.md

 # Report for the *lifestyle* Data Channel

-This report contains Exploratory Data Analysis (EDA) about the lifestyle data channel and a modeling section applying three regression methods which attempt to predict trends about article sharing on the Mashable website.
+This report contains Exploratory Data Analysis (EDA) about the lifestyle data channel and a modeling section applying different regression methods which attempt to predict trends about article sharing on the Mashable website.

 ## Introduction